jonahmende/Spatial_Ecology_in_R_2025/exam_final/CNN_SDM.md

 - At each position, it computes a **weighted sum** of the 9 pixels × 3 channels
 - 16 different kernels → 16 different **feature maps**
 - Each kernel learns to detect a different low-level pattern
+- each kernel updates independently based on what's useful (gradient descent)

 **Parameter count (Conv Block 1):**
 ```